 COMPUTED TOMOGRAPHY AND THYROID CARCINOGENESIS

 Thyroid parenchyma is highly sensitive to the carcinogenetic effects of ionizing radiation.
 This is especially true in children.
-The risk of thyroid cancer development following computed tomography is significantly increased not only in children, but also in adults, especially in women and patients aged < 45 yrs.
+The risk of thyroid cancer development following CT is significantly increased not only in children, but also in adults, especially in women and patients aged < 45 yrs.
 A strong “dose-risk” relationship exists.
-The risk also correlates with the anatomical region scanned and is highest in patients undergoing computed tomography of the neck.
+The risk also correlates with the anatomical region scanned and is highest in patients undergoing CT of the neck.

-Thyroid cancer development is a potential long-term complication of the exposure to ionizing radiation during computed tomography.
-Computed tomography is a highly valuable imaging method; however, it should be used judiciously.
-Appropriate use of computed tomography and reduction of radiation dose per examination may optimize the benefit-risk ratio of computed tomography.
+Thyroid cancer development is a potential long-term complication of the exposure to ionizing radiation during CT.
+CT is a highly valuable imaging method; however, it should be used judiciously.
+Appropriate use of CT and reduction of radiation dose per examination may optimize the benefit-risk ratio of computed tomography.

 JNCI Cancer Spectrum 2020

 Coronavirus (COVID-19) pandemic and thyroid cancer surgery – Q & A

 Thyroid-Parathyroid Surgery:rare and strict indications during coronavirus pandemic